 Overview of the latest financial information

-As a result, sales of the second quarter of the current consolidated fiscal year decreased 4.3 % to 24,334 million yen, compared with the prior year, also our operating income 640 million yen (We had operating loss of 276 million yen prior year), ordinary income 794 million yen (We had ordinary loss of 550 million yen prior year), and net income attributable to owners of parent was 301 million yen (We had net loss attributable to owners of parent 643 million yen prior year.).
+As a result, sales of the first quarter of the current consolidated fiscal year decreased 8.0% to 14,783 million yen, compared with the prior year, also our operating income decreased 36.0% to 1,190 million yen, ordinary income decreased 35.7% to 1,519 million yen, and net income attributable to owners of parent was decreased 65.0% to 588 million yen.